fterroso/cep-traj/README.md

 CEP-traj is a project to process spatio-temporal data by means of the Complex Event Processing (CEP) paradigm.

-The key feature of CEP-tra are:
+The key feature of CEP-traj are:

 * Detection of sudden acceleration and deceleration of the moving objects.
 * Detection of different interactions between couples of moving objects (e.g. moving in parallel, converge, diverge, etc.)